guisalmeida/guisalmeida.com/content/posts/2020-07-23-modern-web-and-email-marketing.md

 ---

-### Enviando nosso e-mail marketing
+## 4 Sending the email marketing

-Para testar enviei o email para o gmail e outlook e segue resultado:
+To test I sent the email to gmail and outlook and the result follows:

 ![gmail](../../static/assets/img/gmail.png)